 Steps Conservatory

-Upon the successful completion of the program, students graduate with a Certificate of Completion, have a network of professional contacts, and are well-trained, versatile, multi-disciplinary artists.
+Upon successful completion of the program, graduates receive a Certificate of Completion, gain access to a robust network of professional contacts, and emerge as versatile, multi-disciplinary artists poised for success in the dance industry.

 Important Dates